KULeuven-COSIC/Limbo/README.md

 ## Setup
 The config.h file lets you define some constants that slightly change the behaviour of the program.

-Security levels and other parameters are defined in limbo_instance.h You have to specify yours according to the circuit you want to prove.
+Security levels and other parameters are defined in limbo_instance.cpp You have to specify yours according to the circuit you want to prove.
 In particular, if you do not give the correct number of mult gates, this will result in an error.